+Okay, for fabric block printing you can go the relief or screen printing ink route.
+Lately, I've been using Speedball's Fabric Block Printing Ink (like in the rattlesnake shirt pictured here) and Gamblin's Drive by Black Textile Ink, both oil-based and washable when dry.
 Oil-based inks have worked the best for the majority of my applications and I tend to get the crispest and most consistent impressions with them.
-If you do give screen printing inks a try I've found that foam brayers can improve the results, as can letting the ink sit on the glass slab for a few minutes to dry (and thicken) a little.
-My recommendations for textile inks is based on a big review of the best and worst block printing inks for fabric that I did.
+My recommendations for textile inks are based on a big review of the best and worst block printing inks for fabric that I did.

 Linocut Videos - Block Print T-Shirts

-- Ink the block with a slightly thicker layer of ink than you would if printing on paper.
+Ink the block with a slightly thicker layer of ink than you would if printing on paper.

-- Print it a couple times on paper first to 'prime' the block.
+Print it a couple times on paper first to 'prime' the block.

-- Put a thin press blanket or lay a flat piece of old fabric underneath the t-shirt.
+Put a thin press blanket or lay a flat piece of old fabric underneath the t-shirt.

-- Pre-wash the t-shirt or fabric you're printing on.
+Pre-wash the t-shirt or fabric you're printing on.

-- Put some paper inside the t-shirt or under your fabric in case the ink bleeds through.
+Put some paper inside the t-shirt or under your fabric in case the ink bleeds through.

-- The inked lino block gets put facedown on the t-shirt.
+The inked lino block gets put facedown on the t-shirt.
 Mark where you want to place the block on the fabric with blue painters tape.

-- When I'm printing pretty big blocks, I use my etching press to print rather than hand printing.
+When I'm printing pretty big blocks, I use my etching press to print rather than hand printing.
 If you don't have access to a press, exert as much pressure as you can down on the block with your hands, baren or even a rolling pin.

-- While the manufacturers of the oil-based inks say that heat setting is not necessary, I hang the t-shirt to dry and then heat set in a dryer on hot for 20 minutes.
+While the manufacturers of the oil-based inks say that heat setting is not necessary, I hang the t-shirt to dry and then heat set in a dryer on hot for 20 minutes.
 The water-based inks generally must be heat set prior to washing - usually done by ironing.